Pitaya: Pests and diseases

-As food
+Uses

+Culinary

 The fruit's texture is sometimes likened to that of the kiwifruit because of its black, crunchy seeds.
-The seed oil contains the fatty acids linoleic acid and linolenic acid.
+The seed oil contains linoleic acid.
 Dragon fruit is used to flavor and color juices and alcoholic beverages, such as "Dragon's Blood Punch" and the "Dragotini".
 The flowers can be eaten or steeped as tea.

 The red and purple colors of some Selenicereus fruits are due to betacyanins, a family of pigments that includes betanin, the same substance that gives beets, Swiss chard, and amaranth their red color.